 Raw honey is a natural sweetener that is paleo diet friendly.
 It’s loaded with enzymes, minerals, and antioxidants.
 Raw honey is a natural product made by bees from the nectar of flowers.
 It’s a great natural alternative to regular white sugar.

 Raw honey contains many beneficial nutrients and antioxidants.
 Like all forms of sugar, it’s still important to use it in moderation and avoid excessive consumption.
 Raw honey can be used in recipes that call for sugar or other sweeteners, such as cakes, cookies, muffins, smoothies, and salad dressings.
+It isn’t a 1:1 swap though, so for the best results, use recipes specifically developed with honey.

 One thing to consider when sweetening dishes with raw honey is to be mindful of heat.
 Raw honey should not be heated above 118°F (48°C) because high temperatures can destroy its beneficial enzymes and nutrients.

 Be sure to choose high-quality raw honey from a reputable source to ensure it is free from contaminants and has not been heated or processed.
+Store raw honey in a cool, dark place.
+Avoid refrigerating it because that can cause the honey to crystallize.

 3. Maple Syrup

 Maple syrup contains antioxidants and other important nutrients such as zinc and manganese.
 Maple syrup can be used as a substitute for regular sugar in recipes such as baked goods (like these delicious maple syrup chocolate chip cookies) and salad dressings like this maple vinaigrette.
-Like all sweeteners, be sure to consume it in moderation.
+Like all Paleo sweeteners, be sure to consume it in moderation.

 Maple syrup comes in different grades, with darker grades having a stronger flavor and more antioxidants.
 The grade of maple syrup used in recipes will affect the flavor and nutritional content of the dish slightly.
 If you’re a fan of the flavor of maple syrup, go for the darkest grade possible.
 If you prefer a milder maple flavor then choose a lighter grade.